dnwiebe/Simulino/README.md

 Interesting note: the AVR ATtiny4 is a six-pin microcontroller, less than 2mm on a side, that has over fifty of the instructions in this simulator, sixteen 8-bit registers (numbered 0x10 to 0x1F), 512 bytes (bytes, not kilo or mega) of flash memory for a program, and 32 bytes (bytes, not kilo or mega) for runtime variables.
-Oh--and the last six CPU registers can be combined in pairs into 16-bit address registers, the better to index into that 32-byte address space.
+Oh--and the last six CPU registers can be combined in pairs into 16-bit address registers, the better to index into that 32-byte (not 32-bit) address space.
 What does software craftsmanship look like on an architecture like that?
 Comment to @dnwiebe on Twitter.

 ### Exterior Architecture
 Currently, the "handle" class is `Simulator`.
 You create a `Simulator` from a configuration stream, then load a `.hex`